viamrobotics/docs/docs/tutorials/projects/claw-game.md

 - Add a camera and extend the interface to allow folks from anywhere in the world to play the claw game and win.

   {{< alert title="Tip" color="tip" >}}
-  Viam already allows you to securely control robots from anywhere.
+  Viam already allows you to securely control machines from anywhere.
   {{< /alert >}}

 Or you can head over to our [Tutorials](/tutorials/) page and try one of our other tutorials to continue building other robots.